Modeling and Placing Connectors Within Altium Designer

 Building connectors onto printed circuit assemblies requires definition of communication channels in both ECAD and MCAD modeling tools.
 Defining communication channels informs connector component selection.
 With chosen components comes footprints with land patterns and housing dimensions for the conductive materials of the connector.
 This ensures, for example, appropriate use of gold plating on gold fingers or smart terminal and pin placement in the printed circuit board PCB design.

 Altium Designer provides libraries containing thousands of connector styles along with footprints and 3D models.
-Footprint editors allow addition of latest and greatest connector offerings by vendors as well.
+Footprint editors allow addition of the latest and greatest connector offerings by vendors as well.
 The unified environment imports, as well as exports, .STEP files for easy sharing with mechanical designers.
 Ease of collaboration drives elegant designs for IO within your design.

-Connectors in electrical design provide connection for signals traveling either into, or out of, the printed circuit assembly.
+Connectors in electrical design provide connection for signals traveling either into or out of, the printed circuit assembly.
 They are some of the larger electro-mechanical components on a printed circuit assembly.
 Used to house conductive pin for connections to pads on the circuit board that interface input-output (IO) signals with other equipment within the system.
 Connectors have two parts to enable attachment from your PCB to other PCBs, cables, or devices within an electrical system.
 Whichever connector is used on the PCB must mate with its intended connection point on system devices.

 Observe connector placement on your PCB with 3D modeling